sulfaratnas/code-refactoring/1. code-smells/dispensables/comments.md

 If a comment explains a section of code, this section can be turned into a separate method via [Extract Method](.././../refactorings/extract-method.md).
 The name of the new method can be taken from the comment text itself, most likely.

 If a method has already been extracted, but comments are still necessary to explain what the method does, give the method a self-explanatory name.
 Use [Rename Method](.././../refactorings/rename-method.md) for this.

+## Payoff

+Code becomes more intuitive and obvious.